Menswear from a land down under.

 Joe’s style is defined by an impeccable eye for detail.
 Like Yasuto Kamoshita, Yukio Akamine and Noboru Kakuta, it’s hard to separate Joe from his clothes – everything just magically fits perfectly and goes together well.

 Just look at how Joe twists the classic navy-blazer-grey trouser combo below.
 Firstly, the jacket is a shade of blue not navy, and the trousers are a light grey linen instead of a darker wool twill.
 Joe has also opted for a tie that not only deviates from primary colour combinations, it also picks up on tones of his jacket and trousers.
 Joe hasn’t only picked out his clothes with a discerning eye for quality but also carefully considered how they all go together.
 Even wearing navy socks with loafers (when everyone else is going sockless) is a damn fine touch.
-Nothing calls attention to itself yet every element is impeccable.
+Nothing calls attention to itself yet everything looks remarkable.

 Pepé similarly played the anti-peacock game by rocking up in charcoal trousers and a white safari shirt jacket.
 Charcoal trousers are nearly impossible to match – mainly because most jackets tend to be dark, and charcoal trousers far too often come off as the lower half of a suit.
 You need both the right amount of contrast in your jackets as well as the right degree of formality to pull them off.